dxw/playbook/README.md

 If a client asks us to do something in person or on the phone, we politely ask them to visit http://dxw.zendesk.com/ instead, and submit a ticket there.
 If they send a request via email, we forward their email to support@dxw.com to turn it into a ticket.

 We do not do any work at all on a client site unless we are on a sprint or working on a relevant ticket.
 This is really important.

+### Ticket time
+We work on tickets every day.
+Developers get 1.5-2 hours per day to work on their tickets.
+This applies every day, including when we're working on sprints.
+This is reflected in the cost of our sprints - they are 10 days long, but we only charge for 8.

+If you don't have any tickets of your own to do, see if you can take one over from someone else in the team, or pick up a new one.
+There is almost always something to do.

 ### Client experience